pclark425/taggers/README.md

 # Taggers

-A tagger is a function from a sentence to a list of `Type`s.
+A tagger is a function from a sentence to a long list of `Type`s.
 A `Type` consists of a name and the token interval it came from in the source sentence.